 h.
-The hire date along with mandatory training completion dates for all DVOP specialists and LVER staff; and i.
-Such additional information as the Secretary may require.
+The hire date along with mandatory training completion dates for all DVOP specialists and LVER staff; and

 In conjunction with ADWS Human Resources Department, the Veteran Program Technician maintains a spreadsheet of all JVSG staff hire dates and work in conjunction with the National Veterans Training Institute (NVTI) scheduling staff to ensure that all staff members attend training within 18 months, as required.